onedr0p/home-ops/docs/velero.md

 [Velero](https://velero.io/) is a cluster backup & restore solution.
 I can also leverage restic to backup persistent volumes to S3 storage buckets.

-In order to backup and restore a given workload, the follow steps should work.
+In order to backup and restore a given workload, the following steps should work.

 ### Backup